BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_3_Setting_Up_a_Channel.md

    ]
 }
 ```
 On success, an object with a “peers” key is returned containing a list distinct objects.
-Object features are bit flags showing supported features (BOLT #9).
+Object features are bit flags showing supported features.

 #### Open channel

 In this example we will use two lightning nodes running c-lightning and LND implmentations.